 While digestive enzymes provide the bulk of digestive capacity in the gut, probiotics can boost this further.
 Probiotics can aid in the breakdown of certain complex food components which can enhance nutrient absorption, enhance the production of digestive enzymes, and even produce certain digestive enzymes.
 For example, a meta-analysis showed that probiotic supplementation can alleviate common symptoms associated with lactose intolerance including temporary abdominal discomfort and gas.
 This benefit stems from certain probiotic bacteria, especially lactobacillus types, that can produce the lactase enzyme needed to break down lactose.
 This can greatly support those who no longer naturally produce enough lactase enzymes in adulthood to potentially allow them to tolerate dairy.

-Despite their differences, they function in a complementary way.
+Digestive enzymes and probiotics function in a complementary way.
 Think of it like this: Probiotics affect the environment of your digestive system, while digestive enzymes support the actual process of digestion.
-Together, they promote good gut health.
+Both are needed for a balanced microbiome for optimal health.